frenchypeanut/rockside/installation/networking.md

 ## Rockside-slave

-Rockside-slave server listens by default on the port **3000**.To define a custom port, you can use the parameter **-http.port** when starting the slave.
+Rockside-slave server listens by default on the port **3000**.
+To define a custom port, you can use the parameter **-http.port** when starting the slave.

 You have to open this port on each running slave, in order to be able to be reached by rockside-engine.

 Also, on each slave run one or more nodes.
 Each Ethereum node needs to communicate with other nodes.